centre-for-humanities-computing/danish-foundation-models/litterature.md

-# Littererature
+# Litererature
 This is a working document for literature.
-This is much for sharing and organizing meterial as opposed to the Zotero which is for citation management.
+This is much for sharing and organizing material as opposed to the Zotero which is for citation management.

 ## Model suggestions
 - [DeBERTa v3](https://arxiv.org/abs/2111.09543?context=cs)